kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 ### Configuration format
 Learn more about the properties that you can set in the `stagedTransformations` {{< protobuf display="object" name="transformation.options.gloo.solo.io.TransformationStages" >}} section of your YAML file.

-The following YAML file show a sample structure for how to configure request and response transformations in the `stagedTransformations` section:
+The following YAML file shows a sample structure for how to configure request and response transformations in the `stagedTransformations` section:

 ```yaml
 stagedTransformations: